Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 * **false** takes precedence over **true** and **null**/**undefined**.
 * **true** takes precedence over **null**/**undefined**.
-* If **null**/**undefined**, then default to **false** for resources you do NOT own and **true** for resources you do own.
+* **null**/**undefined** defaults to **false** for resources you do NOT own or **true** for resources you do own.

 {{< alert title="Note" color="primary" >}}
-For the subject, you can use '*' for giving access to all team or use the teamId to specify specific team
+For the subject, you can use '*' to give access to all teams, or use the teamId to specify a specific team.
 {{< /alert >}}

 #### ACL and scoped objects

-When object is scoped to another, the sharing of the depending objects is not automatic.
+When an object is scoped to another, the sharing of the depending objects is not automatic.

-For instance API Service is scoped to environment.
-One can decide to share his environment with another team.
-That does not imply that the other team will gain access to the API of the environment.
+For instance, when an API Service is scoped to environment and that environment is shared with another team, it does not imply that the other team will gain access to the API of the environment.

 General rule: